Democratic witness bid seems doomed in Trump trial as Murkowski says no

 Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - and a coveted White House invitation to Zelenskiy as leverage to get a foreign power to smear a political rival.

-Trump’s acquittal would allow him to claim vindication just as Democrats hold the first of the state-by-state nominating contests on Monday in Iowa to choose the party’s nominee to challenge Trump in the election.
+Republican Senator Rob Portman called Trump’s asking Ukraine to investigate a political rival and delaying aid “wrong and inappropriate.”

+Republican Senator Marco Rubio said, “Just because actions meet a standard of impeachment does not mean it is in the best interest of the country to remove a president from office.”

-Reporting by Richard Cowan, David Morgan, Susan Heavey, Susan Cornwell, Patricia Zengerle, Lisa Lambert and Mohammad Zargham in Washington and Jeff Mason in Des Moines, Iowa; Writing by Will Dunham; Editing by Dan Grebler, Howard Goller and Sonya Hepinstall
+Reporting by Richard Cowan, David Morgan, Karen Freifeld; Susan Heavey, Susan Cornwell, Patricia Zengerle, Lisa Lambert and Mohammad Zargham; Writing by Will Dunham; Editing by Dan Grebler, Howard Goller and Sonya Hepinstall